 So, I bought my first bag of Vanilla Beans.
 I purchased them from Frontier Natural Coop where I have had a coop membership, now for nearly two years.
 It was remarkably affordable.
 One quarter ounce yielded about 30 beans.
 I think my bag actually had 33.
 You only needed 6 beans for every two cups of vodka.
 There are many tweaks to making vanilla extract, with how long you let the vodka soak up the vanilla goodness to what sort of simple syrup you choose to add.
 This is what I did, and it’s got nothing but rave reviews.
 And, it makes for a super easy “preserve exchange” gift!

-- 6 Vanilla Beans, sliced lengthwise, leaving one inch at the top in tact
+- 6 each vanilla beans (sliced lengthwise, leaving one inch at the top, in tact)

-- 2 tablespoons spiced rum (Captain works as does Sailor Jerry’s)
+- 2 tpbs spiced rum (Sailor Jerry's works fine)

 - Slice the beans you will use lengthwise, leaving one inch at the top

-- Pour vodka into 2 quart mason jar
+- Pour vodka into a 2-quart mason jar

 - Insert beans in jar, gently applying pressure with a spoon to ensure they stay submerged

 - Add spiced rum to give coloring and add a touch of sweetness

 - Let sit for at least six weeks to two months